Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/project_database.rst.txt

 -  'Absorption'
 		Absorption coefficient of the material (real value between 0 and 1).

--  'Scattering'
+-  'Diffusion'
-		Scattering coefficient of the material (real value between 0 and 1).
+		Scattering coefficient of the material in order to model wall diffusion (real value between 0 and 1).

 -  'Transmission'
 		Check/uncheck for taking acoustic transmission into account.